Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Map/ConfigureBasemapStyleParameters/readme.md

 ## About the data

-The main data for this sample is the `BasemapStyle` which include basemaps that support both language localization and global language setting.
-The supported languages, along with their language code, can be found in the [API's documentation](https://developers.arcgis.com/rest/basemap-styles/#languages).
+The main data for this sample is the `BasemapStyle`, which includes basemaps that support both language localization and global language setting.
+The supported languages, along with their language code, can be found in the [API's documentation](https://developers.arcgis.com/rest/basemap-styles/languages/).

+## Additional information

+For ArcGIS Basemap styles, language localization becomes visible when you zoom in closer.

 ## Tags